 Content marketing refers to the creation and promotion of online content (everything from blogs and videos to social media and whitepapers) in a bid to promote a brand’s products or services.

 It’s a broad definition, and one that doesn’t quite do justice to the sheer variety and breadth of how it can be applied.
+Used properly, it can play a key role in strategic digital marketing.

 But it’s not just broad in its application—content marketing is also inclusive enough to work for any business from any niche, without limits.